 Coyote Graphics Plot Gallery

-Coyote is offering a free on-line course entitled
+Coyote is now offering

 This is a gallery of example IDL programs and graphics plots, written using